It's never too early to start taking steps to get the best financial aid for college.

-- Parents.
-Talk to your parents about how they can help you pay for college and qualify for financial aid.
+- Talk to your parents about how they can help you pay for college.
 Find out how much college cost they are prepared to cover.

-- Scholarships.
-Start looking for scholarships and get familiar with their common academic requirements.
+- Start looking for scholarships and get familiar with their requirements.

-- PSAT.
-Take the PSAT if you hope to qualify for a Merit Scholarship.
+- Take the PSAT if you hope to qualify for a National Merit Scholarship.

-- Scholarships.
-Continue searching and applying for private scholarships.
+- Continue your scholarship search for private scholarships.

-- Grades.
-Don't let your grades slide.
-In fact, to qualify for the most scholarships, buckle down and study harder.
+- Don't let your grades slide.
+The better your senior grades, the better your chances of qualifying for and keeping scholarships.
 Do whatever it takes to excel academically.

-- Financial aid.
-If requested, return the signed financial aid award letter to the college you plan to attend, keeping (as always) a copy for your records.
+- Return the signed financial aid award letter to the college you plan to attend, keeping a copy for your records.